St Denys' Church, Sleaford: Description

 St Denys' Church is the parish church of the benefice of Sleaford (formerly called New Sleaford), which encompasses most of the market town of Sleaford in the English non-metropolitan county of Lincolnshire.
 The benefice is a vicarage and falls within the deanery of Lafford and the archdeaconry and diocese of Lincoln; as of 2015, the vicar is Rev. Philip Anthony Johnson, who was appointed in 2013.
 The church is located next to (and faces onto) the market place at the town centre.
 It is dedicated to St Denys; the Victorian clergyman and local historian Edward Trollope stated that this is a medieval form of St Dionysius, but does not elaborate on which of the several saints called Dionysius this refers to.
 According to a pamphlet published by the parochial church council, St Denys is a medieval composite of Dionysius of Paris, Dionysius the Areopagite and Pseudo-Dionysius the Areopagite.

-As of 2015, regular church services were scheduled for Sundays and Wednesdays.
-Holy Communion was conducted weekly at 8:00 am on Sundays, followed by Sunday School and an all-age family worship at 10:00 am.
+As of 2025, regular church services are scheduled for Sundays and Wednesdays.
+Holy Communion is conducted weekly at 8:00 am on Sundays, followed by Sunday School and an all-age family worship at 10:00 am.
 A parent and toddler group was scheduled for Wednesdays at 9:30 am.